CommandProtocol

 is able to decode the incoming command, invoke the corresponding handler and encode the reply.

-materializes algebra invocations into concrete serializable outgoing commands and server
+materializes algebra invocations into outgoing commands delivered to server

 CommandProtocol